Nailer/BaxusWhiskey/README.md

 and select the folder that you cloned the repository in your computer locally.

 this will install the extension to your browser.

+N.B => Please review and replace the API endpoint with a working one if you have another.